dvogt/aws-kube-sandbox/README.md

 # About aws-kube development sandbox

 This is a [development sandbox](https://en.wikipedia.org/wiki/Sandbox_(software_development)) for deployment and testing of a simplified native Kubernetes cluster using EC2 images in AWS.
-This is used for development purposes.
 For simplicity and to keep costs down it only uses services that are essential for setting up and managing a Kubernetes cluster.
-There is an emphasis on building the infrastructure platform to build the Kubernetes cluster.

-There are three distinct technologies that are used:
+The primary technologies used are:
 * **Vagrant**: to test images that will be deployed to AWS.
+* **Ansible**: to install packages on the Vagrant and AWS Images.
 * **Packer:** to build the images that will be deployed to AWS.
 * **Terraform:** to deploy your Kubernetes environment in AWS.